-Plastics: Redefining Single-Use is a multidisciplinary research project announced by the UK Science Minister.
-With £1 million from UKRI we have created a team of world-class experts.
-Together with the Grantham Centre they will redefine single-use plastic.
+Plastics: Redefining Single-Use was a multidisciplinary research project.
+With £1 million from UKRI we created a team of world-class experts to redefine single-use plastic.
 Many members and themes from this project went into Many Happy Returns.

-You can read about our team, events and progress below.
-Or watch this short video to find out more ↓
+You can read about the team, outputs and progress below.
+And you can watch this short video to find out more ↓

-Grantham Centre Associate Director Dr Rachael Rothman and one of the leaders of Plastics: Redefining Single-Use was interviewed by national newspaper The Telegraph.
+Grantham Centre Co-Director Dr Rachael Rothman and one of the leaders of Plastics: Redefining Single-Use was interviewed by national newspaper The Telegraph.

 "The problem is the sheer volume we have, it’s not the fact it’s plastic," says Rachael in the interview.
 "It’s our throwaway attitude to plastic that is the problem."
 Read the full piece here.

 When the UK government requested evidence to create new standards for biodegradable, compostable and bio-based plastics our plastics team was keen to respond.

 Dr Stuart Walker, who coordinated the Grantham Centre response, explains why we need clearer language, evidence-based rules, and why traditional plastic may be better – if it can be re-used.
 Read more here.

 Grantham Centre Director and project lead of Plastics: Redefining Single-Use Tony Ryan has been on the BBC speaking about dentists and single-use plastic.

 Finding ways to reduce single-use plastic generated as medical waste is one of the core aims of Plastics: Redefining Single-Use.